cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 I want to reiterate, no one can really answer this because no one knows your background and no one knows what kind of exam you get.
 Maybe you could even speed through the course once and still pass the exam if you so happen to retain only the exact most useful information for your specific exam like some kind of Slumdog Millionaire situation.
 Maybe don't plan on that.

 ### Is the course material enough to pass the exam?
 This is a better question to me, and I think the answer is technically yes.
 The benefit of doing a bunch of outside labs and courses is to get reps in, build your notes, and perhaps most importantly to gain exposure to different kinds of problems.
-I would say there were specific labs from outside the course material that included the exact same technologies that I encountered on the exam itself.
+I would say there were specific labs from outside the course material that included the same technologies that I encountered on the exam itself, even if not necessarily the same solution.
 If I didn't have that exposure, maybe the outcome would have been different.

 ### Oh cool, which labs?
 Nice try officer.

 ![](/assets/images/OSCP_Tricks/nope.webp){: .responsive-image}

 ### What other material would you recommend?
 I guess just see the How Did I Prepare Section.
 I can tell you with certainty that that was enough to pass my exam.
 I'll clarify a bit here - there's a ton over overlapping information among those resources and the exam material itself.
 Part of how I learned, like actually learned, was to see it more than once in different contexts.
 Maybe you don't need that, maybe you do.
 So I can't really say whether TCM's Windows Privsec course is a must-do addition or not.
-I can just say that it helped me to revisit. **I suggest you do a course, then spend a few weeks doing labs, then do another course, then do some labs, then revisit a course, then do some labs, and so on**.
+I can just say that it helped me to revisit a lot of the material I'd already learned because I had built up my greater context by the second time I saw it. **I suggest you do a course, then spend a few weeks doing labs, then do another course, then do some labs, then revisit a course, then do some labs, and so on**.
 It's just a good way to hammer everything home.

 ### Is the OSCP Worth It?
 I don't know.
 It's definitely the most challenging and most fun certification I've done.
 Probably the most interesting exam I've had in my life actually.